-Thierry Ernst is in charge of the thematic group LaRA-COM within the LaRA joint research unit with Ecole des Mines de Paris and is working on IPv6-based communications and routing applied to ITS.
-This year he participated to various panel sessions, gave keynotes speeches at several conferences, served in a number of TPCs (ITST, WEEDEV, IEEE WiVeC, WNS2, CFIP, IEEE LCN ON-MOVE, WITS), provided reviews for various journal and conference papers (Elsevier COMCOM, IEEE TMC, IEEE TVT, IPMMA, ETRI, and Annales desTelecom) and served in 3 PhD defence committees.
-He is involved in several european and national projects related to IPv6 (CVIS, ANEMONE, GeoNet, MobiSEND) that he largely contributed to set up.
+Thierry Ernst is in charge of the thematic group LaRA-COM within the LaRA joint research unit with CAOR at Ecole des Mines de Paris and is working on IPv6-based communications and routing applied to ITS.
+This year he participated to various panel sessions, gave keynotes speeches at several conferences, served in a number of TPCs, provided reviews for various journal and conference papers.
+He is involved in several european and national projects related to IPv6 (CVIS, GeoNet, MobiSEND) that he largely contributed to set up.
 His IPv6 expertise was requested in many occasions in standardization bodies and forums (IETF, ISO, Car-to-Car Communication Consortium, COMeSafety, ETSI, European Commission's action plan on IPv6).
 As part of his dissemination activities related to IPv6, he is in charge of the IPv6 Task Force France since September 2006 and is secretary of the G6 association since July 2007.
-As such, he was interviewed by several journalists and also by the CGTI under the responsability of the ministry of economy, industry and employment.
-He also organized two networking sessions on IPv6 during the European ICT event in Lyon, one related to IPv6 deployment in ITS architectures, and one related to IPv6 dissemination.
-Thierry Ernst also entertains international relations with several labs, and particularly with Keio University, University of Tokyo, and the WIDE organization in Japan (he is a WIDE member).
+As such, he was interviewed by several journalists.
+Thierry Ernst also entertains international relations with several labs, and particularly with Keio University, University of Tokyo, and the WIDE organization in Japan (he is a WIDE member) and NICTA in Australia.

-Guy Fayolle is an editor of the journal Markov Processes and Related Fields.
+Guy Fayolle is scientific advisor at the Robotics laboratory of Mines ParisTech. is an editor of the journal Markov Processes and Related Fields.
 He is also member of the working group IFIP WG 7.3, which has about a 150 elected persons from scientific communities interested in various aspect of system modeling and performance evaluation.
 He accepted the invitation (july 2008) of Pr.
 Clancey to become a reviewer for Mathematical Reviews.
-He has organized, together with Jean-Marc Lasgouttes and Erol Gelenbe (Imperial College, London) the symposium model35 on Perspectives in Modeling and Performance Analysis of Computer Systems and Networks, which took place at INRIA Paris-Rocquencourt in April 2008.
-He has been invited speaker at the international conference Interacting Particle Systems and Percolation [IHP (Institut Henri Poincaré), Paris, Oct.
-27-Nov.
-3], where he gave a talk Hydrodynamic limit of some multitype exclusion processes via functional integration, mainly based on the contents of [37].
-He also was invited speaker at the Colloquium for Philippe Flajolet's 60th Birthday, held at ENS in Paris, December 1-2, where he gave a talk entitled Stochastic deformation of curves [29].
+Guy Fayolle has been invited speaker at the conference 5e Rencontre de Statistiques

+Mathématiques, Bosantouval (33470 France), 3-5 june 2009.
+His talk Scalings an hydrodynamic limits for multi-type exclusion processes via functional integration could not be presented for medical reasons.